-Car rental supplies, especially of automatic cars, have always been limited in Italy.
-The pandemic has compounded this situation as people prefer to drive rather than take public transportation options.
+Car rental supplies, especially for automatic cars, have always been limited in Italy.
+The pandemic has compounded this situation as people prefer to drive rather than take public transportation options and many companies sold off some of their stock.
 Make sure to book your car well in advance to avoid disappointment.

 3. Where to rent your car in Italy

 Where should you collect your car rental in Italy?
 Airports are the best places to start from as they are located in less congested areas, away from city center traffic.
 Central pickups are best avoided.
 As well as being extremely busy, you may also run into historic zones (ZTLs) where big fines can apply to anyone entering.

 The choice of cars may also be limited when collecting your Italy rental car from a city center.
 Pick up from the airport, and you’ll have a bigger choice of cars as well as a better driving experience.

 The type of cars commonly driven in Italy differs from those used frequently in other parts of the world.
 The average vehicle tends to be much smaller than what you may be used to, due to the country’s narrow, twisting roads and less spacious parking lots.

 This means the trunk size is also likely to be limited, so think about how much luggage you’re taking.
 A medium-sized car should provide enough space, but a larger vehicle – such as a Mercedes or VW van – can mean you have more room.
 Bear parking in mind though – spots in some places can be very tight.